thomasfinstad/terraform-provider-vyos-rolling/docs/resources/protocols_igmp_proxy_interface.md

 ### Optional

-- `alt_subnet` (String) Unicast source networks allowed for multicast traffic to be proxyed
+- `alt_subnet` (List of String) Unicast source networks allowed for multicast traffic to be proxyed

     |  Format  |  Description  |
     |----------|---------------|